canonical/wazuh-server-operator/docs/explanation/charm-architecture.md

 ## OCI images

 We use [Rockcraft](https://canonical-rockcraft.readthedocs-hosted.com/en/latest/)
-to build OCI Image for Wazuh server.
+to build OCI Image for Wazuh Server.
-The image is defined in [Wazuh server rock](https://github.com/canonical/wazuh-server-operator/tree/main/rockcraft.yaml) and is published to [Charmhub](https://charmhub.io/), the official repository of charms.
+The image is defined in [Wazuh Server rock](https://github.com/canonical/wazuh-server-operator/tree/main/rockcraft.yaml) and is published to [Charmhub](https://charmhub.io/), the official repository of charms.
 This is done by publishing a resource to Charmhub as described in the [Juju SDK How-to guides](https://juju.is/docs/sdk/publishing).

-### Wazuh server
+### Wazuh Server

-Wazuh server is an application controllerd by the `/var/ossec/bin/wazuh-control` script.
+Wazuh Server is an application controlled by the `/var/ossec/bin/wazuh-control` script.

-Wazuh server listens on ports 1514, 1515 and 55000; the first two serving the services for the agents to connect, and the last one serving the API.
+Wazuh Server listens on ports 1514, 1515 and 55000; the first two serving the services for the agents to connect, and the last one serving the API.

-The workload that this container is running is defined in the [Wazuh server rock](https://github.com/canonical/wazuh-server-operator/tree/main/rockcraft.yaml).
+The workload that this container is running is defined in the [Wazuh Server rock](https://github.com/canonical/wazuh-server-operator/tree/main/rockcraft.yaml).

 ## Integrations